'Declaration Of War' Means North Korea Can Shoot Down U.S. Bombers, Minister Says

 "The world, including all member states currently attending the United Nations General Assembly, must clearly remember that this time, America declared war on us first.
 The U.N. charter acknowledges all member states' independent rights to self-defense.

-Because the United States declared war, even if U.S. strategic bombers do not intrude into our air, we will possess the right to respond in self-defense, including the right to launch at a random time and drop [it/ the strategic bomber]."
+Because the United States declared war, even if U.S. strategic bombers do not intrude into our air, we will possess the right to respond in self-defense, including the right to launch at a random time and drop [the strategic bomber]."

-As for who or what country might "last longer," the North Korean official added, "we will see when the time comes."
+Regarding who or what country might "last longer," the North Korean official added, "We will see when the time comes."

-The comments come after a weekend in which the U.S. sent warplanes into international airspace east of North Korea, in a show of force that included B-1B Lancer bombers and F-15C Eagle fighter escorts.
+Over the weekend, the U.S. sent warplanes into international airspace east of North Korea, in a show of force that included B-1B Lancer bombers and F-15C Eagle fighter escorts.

-Of that flight, Pentagon spokesperson Dana White said, "This is the farthest north of the Demilitarized Zone (DMZ) any U.S. fighter or bomber aircraft have flown off North Korea's coast in the 21st century."
+Of that flight, Pentagon spokesperson Dana White said, "This is the farthest north of the Demilitarized Zone any U.S. fighter or bomber aircraft have flown off North Korea's coast in the 21st century."

+As for how the U.S. State Department sees the current state of affairs, East Asian and Pacific Affairs spokesperson Katina Adams tells NPR's Michele Kelemen:

+"The United States has not 'declared war' on North Korea.
+We continue to seek a peaceful denuclearization of the Korean Peninsula.